A Review of “its a Flat World After All” by Thomas Friedman

-Owing to the easy accessibility of knowledge and information through the internet and other technological devices, insurgents and terrorists can now do their activities such as recruitments and coordination in a more efficient way.
+Owing to the easy accessibility of knowledge and information through the internet and other technological devices, insurgents and terrorists can now do their activities such as recruitment and coordination in a more efficient way.
 The internet and television were responsible for showing the world the humiliations and power of these terrorist in terrorism activities.

 There is no doubt that the terrorist attacks of September 9/11 coincided with the increasing technological development at that time.
 People from specific groups who had perceived Americans negatively had instigated the attack.
-Cable media networks and satellite television that transmitted these negative informations in various places had mounted upon these perceptions.
+Cable media networks and satellite television that transmitted these negative information in various places had mounted upon these perceptions.
 The international, national and local news could be watched all over the world by anybody who has access to television or internet.
 Technology such as the internet was also used to coordinate the activities of the terrorists.
 The emergency of the mobile phones could have been helpful in coordination of the terrorism activities in this attack.
 Mobile phones played a key role in coordination of youth movements and activities of these people.

-It is true that technology played role in the events of September 9/11 inform of spreading messages about America and coordination of the terrorist activities.
+It is true that technology played a negative role in the events of September 9/11 inform of spreading messages about America and coordination of the terrorist activities.
 However, what Friedman fails to disclose is the positive side which technology played in this perspective.
 This attack instigated the advancement of new security gadgets in modern technology that could be used to protect the lives of American citizens.
 If this attack by the terrorists had not been instigated, there is no doubt that today’s stance of technological advancement could not have reached the level it is.
 It is technology, which has come up with unmanned drones for security purposes and computers, which can be used to plot the security status of the entire earth.
 The usefulness of technology advancement can also be depicted with cell phones in security purposes.
 Presently, these gargets include even cameras for security surveillance, which were not thought of some years back.
 In general, we can support Friedman’s argument that technology played a role in September 9/11 terrorism in US but as can be realized, the events led to more advancement in technology in the countries’ economy and overall security.